Frequently Asked Questions

 - Additionally, Cadillac Mountain is geograhically located downwind of major metropolitan areas and large emission sources that are outside of the state of Maine.
 Ozone is formed by chemical reactions in the atmosphere in the presence of sunlight.
 So the pollution emitted in one area can be lofted and transported to another with ozone forming as the air mass is transported.

 For information on how ozone differs from one part of Maine to another, from one year to another and during the day please return to the Air Quality Forecast home page and use the contact us function at the bottom of that page.

-Ozone is a colorless pollutant.
-You cannot see ozone.
+Ozone is often described as a colorless pollutant.
+In fact, it is a pale blue.
+So for all intents and purposes you cannot see ozone.
 You may be looking at fog or mist.
 If you are seeing pollution in the air, it is particles.
 Particle pollution affects the lungs and so much more.
 Check out the health messages by going to: http://www.maine.gov/dep/air/ozone/airqualityindexandhealth.html .

 Ozone in the lower atmosphere is a pollutant.
 There is no doubt about that.
 While ozone is able to clean the air, one needs to monitor its use very closely to avoid unhealthy levels.
 This is a very complicated process and not easily accomplished without sophisticated monitoring equipment and continuous vigilance.

 The Maine Indoor Air Quality Council covers general indoor air quality issues at: http://www.miaqc.org/

 The U.S EPA deals with indoor air in general at: http://www.epa.gov/iaq/index.html and ozone generators/air purifiers more specifically at: http://www.epa.gov/iaq/pubs/ozonegen.html